medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 ## Test Your Plugin

-While you develop your plugin, you’ll need to test it on an actual Medusa server.
+While you develop your plugin, you’ll need to test it on an actual Medusa backend.
 This can be done by using the [npm link](https://docs.npmjs.com/cli/v8/commands/npm-link) command.

 In the root of your plugin directory, run the following command: